originally appeared at PCModeler.com

 Kit Review by Alan Nadel

-version of the movie King Kong and you'll see a film with special
+1933 version of the movie King Kong and you'll see a film with special

 effects that are laughable by today's standards.
 What sets this classic

-apart from other "effects films" however, is great writing, some exceptional over-acting
+apart from other "effects films" however, is a great story, some excellent

-been a really good model kit of the big guy.
+there's never been a really good model kit of the big guy.
 The classic

 Aurora kit is the first to come to mind, at left.
 Even in the best of recent

-figure kits, Kong's appearance is so stylized that all resemblance to Marcel Delgado's
+figure kits, Kong's appearance is so stylized that all resemblance to Marcel

 Click on the above image

-Design/Max Factory Custom Craft produced a licensed model kit
+GEOmetric Design/Max Factory Custom Craft produced a licensed model kit

 of the mighty ape.
 Thanks to the wonderful sculpting of Izume Takabe, GD/MFCC

-has produced

-probably the best likeness of the Eighth Wonder of the World in a model
+has produced an excellent likeness of the Eighth Wonder of the World in

-comes in nineteen black vinyl parts, six of which are optional.
+packaged kit comes in nineteen black vinyl parts, six of which are optional.

-The instructions include an assembly diagram, building tips and a basic painting guide all
+The instructions include an assembly diagram, building tips and a basic

 Burns (the Ninth Wonder of the World).